 And now we have TikTok doing the dance.
 According to Nov 2018 data from app intelligence firm Sensor Tower, TikTok’s installs were higher than those of Facebook, Instagram, Snapchat and YouTube in the U.S.

 TikTok has got even Indians hooked and hence increased the quantum of worries for Facebook – a market dominated by the social network so far.
-To tackle TikTok, Facebook has quietly released a new stand alone app Lasso in US.
-Meanwhile TikTok plans to invest $1 billion in India.
+To tackle TikTok, Facebook has quietly released a new standalone app Lasso in US.
+Meanwhile, TikTok plans to invest $1 billion in India.

 Instagram has a growing problem

-Nearly one in three internet users are Instagram users, the free photo and video sharing mobile first platform (owned by Facebook) crossed one billion monthly active users in 2018.
-Instagram is now the fastest growing social network, significantly ahead of its parent company Facebook.
+Nearly one in three internet users are Instagram users, the free photo and video sharing mobile-first platform (owned by Facebook) crossed one billion monthly active users in 2018.
+Instagram is now the fastest-growing social network, significantly ahead of its parent company Facebook.

-Instagram also redefined the term Influencer Marketing – it is one of the most used social networks by B2C influencers, with 92% of influencers saying it was their most focused on social network in 2017.
+Instagram also redefined the term Influencer Marketing – it is one of the most used social networks by B2C influencers, with 92% of influencers saying it was their most focused on the social network in 2017.
 According to eMarketer: “About 80% of them say Instagram is their platform of choice for brand collaborations.”

-Instagram is a success story for Facebook but it has a problem – Fake Followers, Instagram’s $1.3 billion problem.
+Instagram is a success story for Facebook but it has a problem – Fake Followers, Instagram’s $1.3 billion problems.
 A problem that Facebook battled a few years ago, will cost brands $1.3 billion in 2019 alone.
 Basically brands will be paying extra to reach people who don’t exist.